Special Educational Needs (SEN) and/or Disabilities (D) & Inclusion

 We recognise the value of parents/carers knowledge of their children and will seek to use that information in planning support for pupils.
 Parents/carers are encouraged to be fully involved with their child's educational provision, so that a collaborative problem solving approach can be implemented.

-Class Teachers will meet with parents/carers termly to discuss a child's progress and SBSP.
+Class Teachers will meet with parents/carers termly to discuss a child's progress and any interventions which are planned.

-The SENCo, or an Assistant Manager from the SEN Team, will contact parents to discuss referrals to outside agencies, such as the Speech & Language Therapy etc. Parental permission is always sought before any referral is made.
+The SENCo or the Assistant Manager for SEND & Inclusion will contact parents to discuss referrals to outside agencies, such as the Speech & Language Therapy etc. Parental permission is always sought before any referral is made.

 We encourage parents to discuss any concerns that they may have about their child's needs.
-This is usually initially with the Class Teacher, although parents can also make an appointment to meet with the SENCo directly.
+This is usually initially with the Class Teacher, although parents can also make an appointment to meet with the Assistant Manager for SEND or SENCo directly.

 Parents are always welcomed into the school and are a highly valued group of people.